Most companies are busy.

 Some of the progress I've helped build.

-PE-backed groups Professional services Financial services E-commerce Knowledge services
+PE-backed groups Professional services Financial services E-commerce

 PE-backed group

-Results within two years
+Results within 12 months

 -18%